alexneo2003/playwright-azure-reporter/README.md

     }
   }
 ```

 - `publishTestResultsMode` - Mode of publishing test results.
 Default: `'testResult'`.
 Available options:
   - `testResult` - Published results of tests, at the end of each test, parallel to test run..
   - `testRun` - Published test results to test run, at the end of test run.
     > **Note:** If you use `testRun` mode and using same test cases in different tests (yes i know it sounds funny), it will be overwritten with last test result.
 - `isExistingTestRun` [true/false] - Published test results to the existing test run.
 In this mode test results only added to the existing test run without its creation and completion.
+Default: `false`.
   > **Note:** If you use `isExistingTestRun` mode, `testRunId` should be specified.
-- `testRunId` - Id of test run.
+- `testRunId` [number] - Id of test run.
 Used only for `existingTestRun` publishing mode.
+Also can be set by `AZURE_PW_TEST_RUN_ID` environment variable.
+Default: `undefined`.

+  > **Note:** If you set existing test run ID from reporter options and from environment variable - reporter options will be used

+  > **Note:** If you use `isExistingTestRun` mode, test run doesn't complete automatically.
+You should complete it manually.

 ## Usefulness